hantswilliams/flask-api-template-healthcare-/README.md

     - Set the ENVIRONMENT to `DEV`
     - Create a redis cloud account and get the URL for the redis server
         - Add the redis URL to the `.env` file
+        - Structure of the URI should include the redis username and password
     - Create a sentry account and get the DSN key
         - Add the sentry DSN key to the `.env` file
     - Create a SECRET_KEY for the app
         - Add the secret key to the `.env` file
     - Either keep the SQLALCHEMY_DATABASE_URI as is, or change it to your preferred database
+        - I use a local sqlite database in the dev enviornment
 - Step 3: If you want to change anything within the dev environment, open up `healthcare-template-app/configDev.yaml` and make your changes
 - Step 4: Change director to current working directory or CD into `healthcare-template-app` then run:
     - `python3 predeploy.init_db.py` or `predeploy.init_db.py` to initialize the database